 The kitchen’s overall look is modern and clean, but humble enough for a farmhouse.
 Instead of exposing a massive range hood, they’ve tucked it behind two cabinet doors that, like all the cabinets, have a simple frame and flat panel design.
 The barrel-vault ceiling helps the space feel larger, and a skylight pumps light into the center of the space.

 Karen’s laughing at me for including this house in The Modest Mansion, because she knows I’m not the biggest fan of winter.
 Or snow.
 Or cold.
 But that doesn’t mean I don’t appreciate how beautiful the view outside this 4-season porch is.
 I might even enjoy watching golf on TV in this room.

 And then again, it’s not always winter in Maine, right?
 Look how the slate flooring from inside the porch flows right outside to create a perfect patio.

-The modest farmhouse theme carries through to the bedrooms and baths.
+The modest modern white farmhouse theme carries through to the bedrooms and baths.
 The master bath uses every nook and cranny for storage.

 The original timber-framed barn, moved and attached to the new farmhouse, includes a full woodworking shop.
 The barn was placed on the northwest side of the house to block winter winds.